microsoft/FluidFramework/components/experimental/simple-component-embed/README.md

 # Simple Component Embed

-An example of how to embeds another component. **Simple Component Embed** is a component that creates and loads the [`@fluid-example/clicker`](../clicker/README.md) component.
+An example of how to embed another component. **Simple Component Embed** is a component that creates and loads the [`@fluid-example/clicker`](../clicker/README.md) component.

 ## Getting Started